chackop/RCNideapadPCT/README.md

 # RCNideapadPCT

-React native based Idea note pad mobile app using redux
+React native based Idea note pad mobile app using redux and driven by firebase